Artinian Gorenstein algebras that are free extensions over ${\sf k}[t]/(t^n)$, and Macaulay duality

 \subsection{Projective bundle ideals: free extensions with fiber ${\F}[t]/(t^{k+1})$.}

-We compare with ``Projective bundle ideals'' defined by L. Smith and R.Stong \cite{SmSt-PBI} where the fiber $B={\sf k}[t]/(t^{k+1})$ and $A=R/\Ann F_B$, the reverse of our assumptions.
+We compare with ``Projective bundle ideals'' defined by L. Smith and R. E. Stong \cite{SmSt-PBI} where the fiber $B={\sf k}[t]/(t^{k+1})$ and $A=R/\Ann F_B$, the reverse of our assumptions.
 They give \cite[p.
-611 equation $\circledast$]{SmSt-PBI} the coexact sequence
+611, equation $\circledast$]{SmSt-PBI} the coexact sequence

-They show \cite[Lemma 1.1]{SmSt-PBI} that $C={\sf k}[V,t]/I$ is a free $A={\sf k}[V]/J$ module (here $J=I\cap {\sf k}[t]$ with basis $\{1,t,\cdots t^{k}\}$, so $C$ is a free $A$-module and is a free extension in sense of T. Harima and J. Watanabe of fiber dimension $k$: here the fiber is the cohomology ring of $\mathbb P^k$.
-Note that the kernel of $\iota: A \to C$ should be a principal ideal in the socle of $A$ (explains the ${\sf k}\to A$).
-In Smith-Stong \cite{SmSt-PBI} for $k=1$, the analogous kernel is the ideal generated by $t^2+\alpha_1t+\alpha_2$.
+They show \cite[Lemma 1.1]{SmSt-PBI} that $C={\sf k}[V,t]/I$ is a free $A={\sf k}[V]/J$ module (here $J=I\cap {\sf k}[t]$) with basis $\{1,t,\ldots ,t^{k}\}$, so $C$ is a free $A$-module and it is a free extension of $A$ having fiber dimension $k+1$ in the sense of T. Harima and J.~Watanabe; here the fiber is the cohomology ring of $\mathbb P^k$.
+Note that the kernel of $\iota: A \to C$ should be a principal ideal in the socle of $A$ (this explains the ${\sf k}\to A$).
+In \cite{SmSt-PBI} for $k=1$, the analogous kernel is the ideal generated by $t^2+\alpha_1t+\alpha_2$.
 We interpret the dual generator of $C$ from \cite[Theorem 2.5]{SmSt-PBI} in our notation.
 Let $d=j_A$, and let $\hat{h}(t)=t^d+\hat{h}_1t^{d-1}+\cdots+ \hat{h}_d$ the dualizing form in the Poincar\'{e} duality algebra $C$ itself; then the Macaulay dual generator of $C$ is (in the language of \cite{SmSt-PBI} where the dual generator is written in terms of negative powers of the dual variables)